hoereth/i18n-maven-plugin/README.md

 ### i18n.xml Table

 This will be the source of your translations for any kind of programming language.
 You can have more than one per project.
-You can put it anywhere in your project, because we will configure the plugin to pick up all files named **i18n.xml**:
+You can put it anywhere in your project, because we will usually configure the plugin to pick up all files named **i18n.xml**:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>